 As an arranger, I’ve composed and recorded a number of string arrangements for songwriters and bands.
 I’ve worked with Mary Bichner, The Shills, and Bent Knee, among others.
 I’ve also appeared on Sirius Radio and MTV Unplugged.

 I was the founder of the “Composer Focus” concert series, in residence at the Lilypad in Cambridge, Massachusetts.
 We specialized in 20th century chamber music, featuring works by Britten, Bartok, Shostakovich, Schnittke, Ligeti, and others.

-Other memorable performing experiences have included concerts on baroque cello (New York Historical Society) and classical recitals with piano (The Art Complex Museum and Bruno Walter Auditorium in Lincoln Center).
+Other performing experiences have included a recital on baroque cello at the New York Historical Society and classical recitals at The Art Complex Museum in Duxbury, MA, and Bruno Walter Auditorium at Lincoln Center.

 Outside of my performing career, I’m also a dedicating teacher.
 I offer lessons in violin, viola, cello, and piano.
 Please visit my teaching website for further details.

 My primary cello teacher was George Neikrug – he taught me the Dounis method.
 I studied composition and analysis with John Howell Morrison, took piano lessons with Paul Jacobs, and violin lessons with Virginia Neikrug.
 I also learned a great deal about teaching through independent reading on the learning process, creativity, and musical analysis.